-When searchers, future customers, put a query into a search engine, they are using keyword phrases.
+When searchers, future customers, put a query into a search engine, they use keyword phrases.
 A phrase is 2 to 5 words or long-tail keywords.
 These words will describe what this person wants to find.

-As a marketer, you are trying to find the keywords your customers are using to search for your products and services.
+As a marketer, you are trying to find your customers' keywords to search for your products and services.